tsnellgrove/dark_castle3/doc/to_do.md

 	- DONE: create custom score based on ending == 'won'
 	- DONE: add in 5 pts for defeating goblin (to get to 75 total)
 - DONE: Create title() routine and static_dict to be referenced in ending()
-- INPROC: sort out kinging_scroll machine implementation
+- DONE: sort out kinging_scroll machine implementation
 	- IDEA: for kinging_scroll mach, correct cond from 'scroll in hand' to 'scroll in room scope'?
 	- IDEA: Does the 'error' case eliminate the need for "noun testing" / "scroll in scope" in post_action(); Can I drop term?
 	- IDEA: kinging_scroll *is* the machine... so if it can be *run* it can be *read* => no need for item check!!!